 Official correspondence from faculty and staff will be communicated through the Williamson College email address.
 Students are responsible for the information received and are required to monitor their email account on a regular basis.
 Since students are required to monitor their email account, and for the student's convenience, Williamson College email addresses may be forwarded to another email account as desired.
-If a student opts to forward his/her account to another email address, he/she assumes responsibility for the reliability of this address and will be held responsible for the information sent over WCMail, even if there is a problem with the alternate email services.
-Users are expected to have read the Williamson College Computer Use and File Sharing Policy prior to use of the email system.
+If a student opts to forward his/her account to another email address, he/she assumes responsibility for the reliability of this address and will be held responsible for the information sent to firstname.lastname@williamsoncc.edu, even if there is a problem with the alternate email services.
+Users are expected to have read the Williamson College Computer Use and File Sharing Policy during orientation.
 Use of the email system constitutes full acceptance of the terms and conditions of the policy and consent to monitoring.
 The consequences for not complying with the conditions of the policy could result in disciplinary action including revocation of system privileges.